Engee documentation

 Details

-Three-phase electrical port, corresponds to phase terminals , and the primary winding.
+Three-phase electrical port corresponding to the phase terminals , and the primary winding.

 Program usage name